Dicklesworthstone/fmd_blog_posts/01_acting_as_claudes_research_helper_in_ai.md

 ---

-Returning once more to the task of trying to get O1-pro to unify and improve all the code fragments Claude generated during our discussion, I tried it again but removed the initial theoretical discussion and instead started the context from when we started generating actual concrete code.
-Unfortunately, that also didn't work, but I
+Returning once more to the task of trying to get O1-pro to unify and improve all the code fragments Claude generated during our discussion, I tried it again.

+## Conclusion

+As I admitted at the start, I'm not an expert in advanced math.
+I barely even know what shead cohomology is (I did watch a bunch of [interviews](https://www.webofstories.com/play/michael.atiyah/4;jsessionid=AB856186F881C04C42859CA5EA34EE88) with Michael Atiyah on WebOfStories, but I couldn't really follow him when he started getting into the details!).

+And I'm also certainly not a leading edge AI researcher.
+So how can we even know if all of this stuff is even legit, let alone helpful in advancing the state of the art?

+Well, it seems like that is all eminently testable by gathering together all the code into a coherent library and then actually seeing if we can train a GPT-2 scale model on it (something that is now possible to do with a couple hours of compute using a big Lambda Labs training instance), and then see whether it out-performs a similarly scaled model trained using the traditional Transformer architecture.

+Or maybe someone who reads this post who is in a better position to understand it can take it to the next level and really explorer the ideas at scale.
+Does that describe you?
+If so, I'd love to hear from you!
+You can make an issue or PR on the github repo for this post, which you can find [here](https://github.com/Dicklesworthstone/fmd_blog_posts).